3rd update: April 2021

 Before you start producing a corporate video for your business, it's important to know it's objective - so you're always working towards an achievable goal.

-Video is now an implicit function for every business or organisation, with many companies producing videos at a far greater rate then ever before, and it doesn't look like it's going to stop anytime soon.
+Properly planning your corporate video production has assumed critical importance as video marketing is now an implicit function for every business or organisation, with many companies producing videos at a far greater rate then ever before, and it doesn't look like it's going to stop anytime soon.

 You need to know exactly why you're making a business video, and what you want it to achieve.